rtlabs-com/p-net/doc/prepare_raspberrypi.rst

+.. _prepare_raspberry:

 Installation and configuration of Raspberry Pi
 ==============================================
+This page consists an installation guide to use if you have a Linux laptop, and a separate guide to use with a Windows laptop.

 The p-net stack and sample application has been tested with:

 * Raspberry Pi 3 Model B+

 To avoid problems it is recommended to start with a fresh